El Paso, TX: Employee Behavioral Change

 The LEC was such a success that the City launched a similar Fire Station Energy Challenge (FSEC) to engage the City’s fire stations, aiming for a 10-15 percent reduction in energy.
 The LEC consisted of 12 facilities with just more than 200 staff.
 The FSEC involved 35 stations and more than 800 firefighters with half of the implementation budget the LEC had the year before.
 Because of the reduction in funding, the City was not able to provide the same rewards as with the LEC.
 Instead, the City relied on email newsletters to keep employees motivated to continue saving energy.Overall, the FSEC saved more than $8,000 over five months with 87 percent of the Fire Stations reducing their consumption.

 As a result of the two successful challenges, El Paso will continue to plan annual challenges among buildings to recognize even more energy cost savings.
-In March 2014, the City will be kicking off the El Paso Police Department Energy Challenge.
+In March 2014, the City kicked off the El Paso Police Department Energy Challenge.